orbeon/orbeon-forms-doc/form-runner/access-control/users.md

 Form Runner can obtain this information either by:

 - Calling a standard servlet API implemented by your application server, referred to as _container-driven method_.
-- Using HTTP headers set by a reverse proxy or a servlet filter, referred to as _header-driver method_.
+- Using HTTP headers set by a reverse proxy or a servlet filter, referred to as _header-driven method_.

 ### Container-driven or header-driven, which to choose?